MidHunterX/Game-Trackr/Game_Data_API/README.md

 ```

 Step 5: That's it!
 You now got your **ACCESS_TOKEN** which you can put in you .env file

+📔 Note: If ACCESS_TOKEN is expired or lost, just clear the value in .env and run script again

 For more details, refer [IGDB API Docs](https://api-docs.igdb.com/)